brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 There are four main pages that you'll see for your applications:

 * **Pipelines**: It's the page you just used to deploy an application.
 On this page, you can create as many pipelines as you want, each one composed of one or more _stages_.
 For example, you could have two pipelines to deploy your application, one for production and another for staging.
-In each of these pipelines, you could have a stage to apply a `ConfigMap` with your application's configuration, another stage to run a `Job` that applies your database migrations, and a final stage to apply your `Deployment`.
+In each of these pipelines, you could have a stage to apply a `ConfigMap` with your application's configuration, another stage to run a `Job` that executes your database migrations, and a final stage to apply your `Deployment`.
 Spinnaker provides the building blocks you can use to build the delivery pipeline the way you want.

 * **Clusters**: This is where you will see your workloads.
 In this example, you will see the `nginx` `Deployment` with `ReplicaSet` `v001` and all the `Pods` that are being managed by this `ReplicaSet`.